About the Civil Rights & Labor History Projects

 • "Taking Clues from the Past" Interview with James Gregory, by Shannan Lenke Stoll, Real Change News, May 14, 2009

-On March 15, 2006, Governor Christine Gregoire signed into law Senate Bill 6169, which makes it easier for neighborhoods governed by homeowners associations to rid themselves of racial restrictions that are still in their bi-laws.
-State Senator.
-Jeanne Kohl-Welles, D-Seattle, introduced the measure after this project focused attention on the lingering effects of these covenants.
-First the Seattle Times picked up the story:
+Twice the Washington State Legislature has changed state law in response to the work we have done to uncover the history of racial restrictive covenants.
+On March 15, 2006, Governor Christine Gregoire signed into law Senate Bill 6169, which makes it easier for neighborhoods governed by homeowners associations to rid themselves of racial restrictions that are still in their by-laws.
+State Senator Jeanne Kohl-Welles, D-Seattle, introduced the measure after this project focused attention on the lingering effects of these covenants.
+More recently, Governor Jay Inslee signed into law SHB 2514, introduced by State Representative Christine Kildruff.
+The new law allows a property owner to record a modification document that will provide notice in the land title records that the racially restrictive covenant is void and unenforceable.

 "Seattle's Ugly Past: Segregation in Our Neighborhoods"